October 29, 2020 Posted In Wrongful Death

 If your loved one passed away under strange, suspicious, or unexpected circumstances in California, you may have grounds for a wrongful death claim.
 A wrongful death claim asserts that the fatal injury would not have happened were it not for the negligence or carelessness of another person.
 While many types of accidents can be deadly, several are the most common causes of action for wrongful death lawsuits in California.

 Car, truck, motorcycle, bicycle, and pedestrian crashes take thousands of lives in California every year.
-Fatal collisions happen almost every day.
+Fatal collisions in San Bernardino happen almost every day.
 In 2018 alone, 3,563 people lost their lives in car accidents in California.
 Almost every fatal car accident is preventable.
 Deadly collisions occur due to acts of negligence such as speeding, reckless driving, unsafe passing, drowsy driving and driving drunk.
 If you lost a loved one in a deadly car crash in Riverside, the at-fault driver may be liable for your family’s damages.

 Not all fatalities are accidents.
 Rather than being negligent, the defendant in your wrongful death claim may be guilty of an intentional crime against your loved one.
 Violent crimes such as physical assaults, sexual assaults and assaults with deadly weapons cause numerous deaths in California each year.
 If a violent crime such as homicide or a crime of gross negligence, such as vehicular manslaughter, killed your loved one, the criminal may be financially liable for your damages.